We welcome submissions from osteopaths, other healthcare professionals and those with a topic of interest relevant to the osteopathic profession.

-Purpose – A researched, evidence based CPD article.
+Evidence based clinical development articles that can support self-directed CPD.
 These articles should provide evidence supported information which osteopaths can apply to practice and/or direct osteopaths to further self-directed learning.

 Authors should include 10 multiple choice questions at the end that will allow readers to test their understanding of the subject matter after reading.
 The proposed learning outcomes should be identified in the opening paragraphs and should also be mapped against the Osteopathic Practice Standards.

-Initial training Institute and year of qualification, overview of clinical practice/experience and post-graduate training, current practice, other roles in the osteopathic profession (e.g lecturing, committee members, etc).
+- Training institute and year of qualification, overview of clinical practice/experience and post-graduate training, current practice, other roles in the osteopathic profession (e.g. lecturing, committee members, etc).

-Authors are also requested to provide a high resolution ‘head shot’ photograph.
+Authors are also requested to provide a high-resolution photograph of themselves for publication.

-Criteria – The title of the piece will be the full name of the deceased followed by the relevant dates of birth and passing.
+Please provide full name of the deceased followed by the relevant dates of birth and passing.
 The person’s main academic achievements and contribution to the profession should follow as appropriate.
-The Editorial team will include a maximum of one obituary per issue of the journal.
 One high resolution professional photograph of the deceased may also be included.

 Recommended word count: 300 words.